Asset Upload

 Upload Methods

-Omnium provides three ways to upload assets:
+Omnium provides two ways to upload assets via the public API:

 | Method | Use Case | Input |